Java Tutorial: Basic Operators Examples

 Java Division Operator "/"

-Divide two values or left value divide by right value.
+Divide two values, or the left value divided by the right value.
 It uses the character "/".

 int d = 100 / 10;